 First-time users are allowed to use Affinity Designer for free for up to ninety days, so you’ll have more than enough time to try it out before you purchase.
 As an added bonus, Affinity Designer is also available as an iPad app so you can use it on the go.

-Next up is Gravit Designer.
+Next up is Corel Vector, formerly known as Gravit Designer.
 This vector graphic design software is similar to Canva and Adobe Illustrator, so it can come in handy while designing or working on clients’ projects.
-Believe it or not, many designers even rank Gravit Designer higher than Adobe Illustrator.
+Believe it or not, many designers even rank Corel Vector higher than Adobe Illustrator.

 The web app is perfect for creating both print and digital images.
 You can also prototype within the software for showcasing your projects to clients and export to a multitude of file types, including SVG.

-Gravit Designer is simple to use if you’re new to graphic design because of how clean its interface is.
-There is a free version and a paid version that costs $49 per year.
+Corel Vector is simple to use if you’re new to graphic design because of how clean its interface is.
+There’s a free version and a paid version that costs $70 per year.

 It’s worth splurging on the paid version because then you can work offline.
-Gravit Designer truly is one of the best graphic design software for Windows.
+Corel Vector truly is one of the best graphic design programs for Windows.

 While Photoscape may not have the prettiest interface and looks a bit outdated, it can get the job done for photo editing.
 It’s consistently ranked as one of the best photo editing platforms out there.